Tiredness in deaf children

 - Have quiet times in the day when your child can rest.

 - Encourage your child to understand their own deafness, and to talk to teachers, family and friends about the impact it has on them.
+Take a look at our information on starting primary school and starting secondary school for more details.

 - Help your child to understand that being tired is OK.